slightlynybbled/bootypic/readme.rst

  * small - the bootloader is located between 0x400 and 0x1000 on all devices, leaving lots of room for the application above 0x1000
  * protects itself - the bootloader will not allow a self-write
  * configurable - see header file, pull a pin low to keep bootloader activated or simply keep communicating with the board
+ * linker scripts protect application area - if you make a change to the code which results in a bootloader overrunning its allotted space, then the linker will throw an error

 ========================
 Supported Devices